CtrlK

 Completeness

-Clearly answers both 'what' (scientific delegation framework providing observations and success criteria while preserving agent autonomy) and 'when' (explicit 'Use when' clause covering assigning work to sub-agents, before invoking the Agent tool, or preparing delegation prompts).
+Clearly answers both 'what' (scientific delegation framework — provide observations and success criteria while preserving agent autonomy) and 'when' (when assigning work to sub-agents, before invoking the Agent tool, or when preparing delegation prompts for specialist agents) with explicit trigger guidance.

 3 / 3